Perth Amboy, New Jersey: Local government

 The City of Perth Amboy is governed under the Mayor-Council system of municipal government under the Faulkner Act.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
-The governing body is comprised of the Mayor and the City Council, all of whom are elected at-large on a non-partisan basis.
-The city council is comprised of five members who are elected to four-year terms of office on a staggered basis, with either two or three seats coming up for election in alternating even-numbered years.
-The mayor also serves a four-year term of office, which is up for election the same year that two council seats are up for vote.
+The governing body is comprised of the Mayor and the City Council, all of whom are elected at-large on a partisan basis.
+The city council includes five members, who are elected to four-year terms of office on a staggered basis, with either two or three seats coming up for election in alternating even-numbered years.
+The mayor also serves a four-year term of office, which is up for election the same year that two council seats are up for vote."Forms of Municipal Government in New Jersey", p.
+10. Rutgers University Center for Government Studies.
+Accessed June 1, 2023.
 In October 2010, the City Council voted to shift the city's non-partisan elections from May to November, with the first balloting held in conjunction with the General Election in November 2012.
+In November 2023, voters approved a referendum to switch from non-partisan to partisan elections.

-As of 2025, the mayor of Perth Amboy is Helmin J. Caba, whose term of office ends December 31, 2024.
+As of 2025, the mayor of Perth Amboy is Democrat Helmin J. Caba, whose term of office ends December 31, 2028.
 Caba defeated former three-term mayor Wilda Diaz who had served 12 years in office from 2008 to 2020.
 After trailing behind incumbent mayor Wilda Diaz by 33%-30% (a margin of more than 400 votes) in the November 2020 general election, he won the mayoral runoff election against Wilda Diaz on December 15, 2020.
-Members of the City Council are Rose B. Morales (2024), Joel Pabon Sr. (2022), William A. Petrick (2022), Milady Tejeda (2022) and Bienvenido "BJ" Torres (2024).
+Members of the City Council are Hailey V. Cruz (2026), Rose B. Morales (D, 2028), Stacey Peralta (D, 2028), Kenneth Puccio (2026), Milady Tejeda (2026).2025 Municipal Data Sheet, City of Perth Amboy.
+Accessed July 28, 2025.November 8, 2022 General Election Official Results, Middlesex County, New Jersey, updated November 22, 2022.
+Accessed January 1, 2023.

 In the November 2014 general election, Fernando Gonzalez came in third place, winning the final seat up for election ahead of Sergio Diaz by nine votes.
 In March 2015, a Superior Court judge ordered a special election between Diaz and Gonzalez after finding that votes had been illegally cast and that there was evidence of fraud in mail voting.
 In the special election, Gonzalez beat Diaz by a 112-vote margin.